 Bristol thinking globally for health

-Rachael Gooberman-Hill, Director of Elizabeth Blackwell Institute for Health Research, University of Bristol, describes the Institute's innovative approach to global health challenges.
-This blog is part of the Bristol Firsts series, celebrating Bristol-based innovations in the NHS’s 70th year.
+Rachael Gooberman-Hill, Director of Elizabeth Blackwell Institute for Health Research, describes the Institute's innovative approach to global health challenges.
+This comment piece was one in a series of Bristol Firsts blogs, collated by Bristol Health Partners, celebrating Bristol-based innovations in the NHS’s 70th year.

 Bristol is a connected city, we’re linked across the world and our University is full to the brim with people who want to make a difference to some of the challenges that our world now faces.
 The 2018 Global Challenges symposium at the University of Bristol, organised by our four Research Institutes, brought together cross-disciplinary researchers to think about how we can address those challenges.
 Over three days this April we welcomed people from countries all over the world to work in partnership and develop new ideas.
 This was the first event of its kind in Bristol, and it highlighted our commitment to working across disciplines and approaches.

 The Elizabeth Blackwell Institute for Health Research ran two sessions focusing on global health, looking at partnerships, interdisciplinarity in research and delivery impact.
 The aim?
 To encourage learning, sharing and networking, and to facilitate connections for potential future research collaborations to improve global health.
 The researchers thought hard about how to work together to identify any barriers to health and how research might help.
 It was inspirational to see the level of partnership, engagement and focus on what matters to people living in diverse contexts.